Ziim-eiei/Automate-Server-Hardening/README.md

 ## Features

-- Select the hardening topics you want to apply
+- Select the hardening topics you want to apply.
-- Audit your server configuration
+- Audit your server configuration.

-## Limitaion
+## Limitaions

-- only work with Windows Server 2019
+- Only work with Windows Server 2019.
+- Complete hardening and auditing of account policies and local policies only.
+- Recommend running on localhost only.

 ## Quick Start